mollie/api-documentation/source/payments/migrating-v1-to-v2.rst

 Some resources support embedding of related sub-resources.
 For instance, when retrieving a payment any refunds can be embedded by using the ``embed=refunds`` query string parameter.
-See the :doc:`Get payment documentation </reference/v2/payments-api/get-payment>` for more information.
+See the :doc:`Get Payment API</reference/v2/payments-api/get-payment>` for more information.

 Amount changes
 ^^^^^^^^^^^^^^